 At Assisting Hands Home Care, we have a staff of highly trained and licensed caregivers who can provide in-home care for those with chronic diseases, including COPD.
-Our caregivers will ensure that you or your loved one is in a safe environment free of lung irritants and we can also help monitor medication and treatment.
+This includes dusting the home to keep the air free of debris and providing medication reminders.

-We will make sure that medication is taken at the right time and we will also keep an eye on oxygen tank levels for those who require oxygen treatments.
-Our care services can also include help around the house such as meal preparation and housekeeping and we can assist with personal care activities.
-If an emergency occurs while our caregivers are present, we will respond immediately.
+Our care services can also include help around the house such as meal preparation and personal care.
+If an emergency occurs, we will respond immediately.

 Schedule a Free Estimate

 Call Assisting Hands Home Care if you or a loved one is living with COPD and could benefit from professional home care in Mt.
 Prospect, IL.
-We will create a personalized care plan to cover your care needs and monitor your medication and treatment for COPD.
+We will create a personalized care plan to cover your care needs.
 Give us a call at (847) 462-4402 to learn more.